mitchchn/mitchchn.github.io/_posts/2014-05-14-os-x-terminal.md

     $ say -f mynovel.txt -o myaudiobook.aiff

 The `say` command can be useful in place of console logging or alert sounds in scripts.
-For instance, you can set up an Automator or [Hazel](http://www.noodlesoft.com/hazel.php) script to do batch file processing and then announce the completion with `say`.
+For instance, you can set up an Automator or [Hazel](http://www.noodlesoft.com/hazel.php) script to do batch file processing and then announce the task's completion with `say`.

 But the most enjoyable use for `say` is rather more sinister: if you have `ssh` access to a friend or coworker's Mac, you can silently log into their machine and haunt them through the command line.
 Give 'em a Siri-ous surprise.